mrkkrp/markkarpov.com/tutorial/exceptions.md

 layers with a single `liftBase` call, similarly `liftBaseWith` lifts through all layers till we reach the base monad.

-Knowing this, let us quickly go through the definitions of `defaultLiftBaseWith` and `defaultRestoreM`:
+Knowing this, let's quickly go through the definitions of `defaultLiftBaseWith` and `defaultRestoreM`:

 ```haskell